terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/Security/XSS.txt

-XSS(Cross Site Scripting) Countermeasures
+XSS Countermeasures
 ================================================================================

+.. only:: html

+ .. contents:: Table of Contents
+    :local:

 Overview
 --------------------------------------------------------------------------------
-Cross Site Scripting is injection of malicious scripts across trusted web sites used intentionally making use of the security flaws of the web application.
+| Cross Site Scripting (below abbreviated as XSS) is injection of malicious scripts across trusted web sites
+| used deliberately making use of the security defects in the web application.
-For example, when data (form input) entered in web application is output in HTML where appropriate escaping is not performed, the characters of tag existing in input value is interpreted as HTML.
+| For example, when data entered in Web Application (form input etc.) is output in HTML without appropriate escaping,
-Session hijack occurs when script with a malicious value acquires the cookie value and tampers cookie information.
+| the characters of tag existing in input value are interpreted as HTML as is.

+| If a script with malicious value is run, attacks such as session hijack occur
+| due to cookie tampering and fetching of cookie values.

-Stored, Reflected XSS Attacks
+Stored & Reflected XSS Attacks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 XSS attacks are broadly classified into two categories.

 **Stored XSS Attacks**

-Stored XSS Attacks are those where the malicious code is permanently stored on target servers such as in a database.
+| In Stored XSS Attacks, the malicious code is permanently stored on target servers (such as database).
-The victim then retrieves the malicious script from the server when it requests the stored information.
+| Upon requesting the stored information, the user retrieves the malicious script from the server and ends up running the same.

 **Reflected XSS Attacks**

-Reflected attacks are those where the malicious code is reflected off the web server such as in an error message, search result, or any other response that includes some or all of the input sent to the server as part of the request.
+| In Reflected attacks, the malicious code sent as a part of the request to the server is
-When a user is tricked into clicking on a malicious link, submitting a specially crafted form, or even just browsing to a malicious site, the injected code travels to the vulnerable web site, which reflects the attack back to the user's browser.
+| reflected back along with error messages, search results, or other different types of responses.

+| When a user clicks the malicious link or submits a specially crafted form,
+| the injected code returns a result reflecting an occurrence of attack on user's browser.
-The browser then executes the code because it came from a "trusted" server.
+| The browser ends up executing the code because the value came from a trusted server.

 Both Stored XSS Attacks and Reflected XSS Attacks can be prevented by escaping output value.

+|

 How to use
 --------------------------------------------------------------------------------
-When the input from user is output as it is, XSS vulnerability occurs.
+| When the input from user is output as is, the system gets exposed to XSS vulnerability.
-Therefore, as a countermeasure against XSS vulnerability, escaping of characters having specific meaning should be performed in HTML markup language.
+| Therefore, as a countermeasure against XSS vulnerability, it is necessary to escape the characters which have specific meaning in the HTML markup language.

-Escaping is of 3 types depending on the requirements.
+Escaping should be divided into 3 types if needed.

 Escaping types: